This article describes the steps required to set up your new system.

 Will you manage services in Mazévo?

-If you intend to manage services in Mazévo (catering, equipment, etc.), you'll need to define three types of records: Service Providers, Resource Groups, and Resources.
+If you intend to manage services in Mazévo (catering, equipment), you'll need to define three types of records: Service Providers, Resource Groups, and Resources.

 First, you create one or more service provider records—one for each type of service.
-Note: Service providers can be limited to certain buildings.
+Note: Service providers can be limited to individual buildings.

 - Examples of service providers: Catering, Audio/Visual, Furniture, Security, Equipment

 If you have many resources (say, more than 10), you may want to divide them into categories.
-In order to group resources, you need to create one or more resource grouping records.
+To group resources, you need to create one or more resource grouping records.

 - Example resource groupings for a catering provider: Beverages, Lunch Entrees, Snacks